rsyslog/rsyslog/source/rainerscript/include.rst

 mode
 ----

-Affects how mising files are to be handled:
+Affects how missing files are to be handled:

 - ``abort-if-missing``, with rsyslog aborting when the file is not present
 - ``required`` *(default)*, with rsyslog emitting an error message but otherwise